seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 1
 I was tasked by my lecturer to do certian thing.
 To make a piano with 3-5 keys that plays a note in Midi code in about two weeks time, knowing my first ever task on this project.
 I went to research about how to make the piano.

-Even though this first week I have been busy with another project(TIP), I
+Even though this first week I have been busy with another project(TIP), I have downloaded the needed software that is needed for the

 AI intergration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMTE3ODg1MywxMzI2NTAxNzU0LC0xNj
+eyJoaXN0b3J5IjpbOTQwNjM5MzI5LDEzMjY1MDE3NTQsLTE2Nj
-Y5MzIzNDA3LC00NDgyNTQwNDcsLTk3OTIyMjU3NywtODgzNjQw
+kzMjM0MDcsLTQ0ODI1NDA0NywtOTc5MjIyNTc3LC04ODM2NDAx
-MSwtMTQ3MTcwMDI1NSwtNjU4NjQ5NTUyLC0yMDA1Njc1MzgxLC
+LC0xNDcxNzAwMjU1LC02NTg2NDk1NTIsLTIwMDU2NzUzODEsLT
-0xOTQ4NTY4MjQ4LDQ2Mzk3NDQsNTc0OTMxNTQyLDU3MTgxNTM3
+E5NDg1NjgyNDgsNDYzOTc0NCw1NzQ5MzE1NDIsNTcxODE1Mzc3
-N119
+XX0=
 -->